-Requesting a transfer through the Edit feature insures that no mistakes are made because it takes me to the EXACT memorial you want plus it provides me with all the numbers I need to complete the transfer or add information.
+NOTES EDITS Requesting a transfer through the Edit feature insures that no mistakes are made.
 I manage too many memorials to research each one.
 If I find out later that an edit sent to me is not accurate, I may change it.
 I do not transfer to "Anonymous" nor do I do edits from them, without some explanation of the source of the information.

 My grandmother went to cemeteries with me, and once said she would like the following to be on her stone: "WE LIVED TOGETHER, WE LOVED TOGETHER AND NOW WE REST TOGETHER".
 I Just fulfilled that request!!!!

 PHOTOS: PLEASE GIVE CREDIT FOR MY PHOTOS THAT IS HERE ON FIND-A-GRAVE IT IS THE RIGHT THING TO DO.
 I TAKE PHOTOS TO SHARE----NOT TO KEEP AS MY OWN.
 PLEASE FEEL FREE TO USE THEM, PREFERABLY WITH CREDIT.

 I recorded and submitted the ORIANA CEMETERY, near Peacock, Stonewall Co., Texas in about 1986, which can be found on the internet by doing a search.
 (It was possibly submitted to interment.net) The Oriana Cemetery at findagrave is here.
 FAVORITE SAYINGS: "A person's life was more than the dash between years...."
 That dash represents your entire life and we need to live it wisely.